archsolar/Minimum/README.md

 # Minimum
 A quick, polished text editor.
 Free dark mode ;)

 I'll make a list of issues for anyone who wishes to contribute soon!
+After I you know, upload something.